beorn7/histogram_experiments/README.md

   regular Prometheus sample and timestamp encoding!), but for the time being, we should probably pick a “one size fits it all” bitbucketing.
-I picked a 3/6/9/12/64 bucketing as the one being in the middle of the calculated ideal bucketing schemas (with the added 64 bit bucket to be used extremely rarely for outliers).
+I picked a 3/6/9/12/64 bucketing as the one being in the middle of the calculated ideal bucketing schema (with the added 64 bit bucket to be used extremely rarely for outliers).
 - 30% to 50% of delta values are zero.
 No analysis has been performed on how often there are streaks of consecutive zeros.
 Those would benefit from a